Ion Vinea: Facla years

-A quasi-fascist National Renaissance Front (FRN), presided upon by King Carol II, took over in 1938, with all other parties outlawed and freedom of speech curtailed.
-Facla survived this stroke, but the regime reduced its circulation, forcing it to become a weekly.
+The quasi-fascist National Renaissance Front (FRN), presided over by King Carol II, took over in 1938, with all other parties outlawed and freedom of speech curtailed.
+Facla survived this clampdown, but the regime reduced its circulation, forcing it to become a weekly.
 Starting that year, Vinea served several terms as president of the Union of Professional Newspapermen (UZP), continuously to 1944.
+As Teodorescu reports, he used this position to question censorship, and also assigned funds to "journalists who had been imprisoned or were unemployed."
+At some point in 1939, he completed, but never published, a satirical piece mocking the Iron Guard for its practice of blacklisting men of other political persuasions, including himself.
+Following the death of his political enemy, Nae Ionescu, Vinea penned his obituary in Facla.
+Ionescu disciple Mircea Vulcănescu found it to be a "vibrant and understanding" tribute.

 In June 1940, the FRN became a more totalitarian "Party of the Nation", tightening its grip on the lesser corporate bodies.
-On the occasion, Vinea endorsed the king's personality cult, writing him that the entire UZP would submit to "the Nation's Supreme Flag-bearer [with] a tenacious faith in a grand national destiny".
+On the occasion, Vinea endorsed the king's personality cult, writing that the entire UZP would submit to "the Nation's Supreme Flag-bearer [with] a tenacious faith in a grand national destiny".
 The start of World War II had isolated Romania from the Allies, but also brought shocking revelations about a Nazi–Soviet Pact.
-As reported by unu's Miron Radu Paraschivescu, Vinea reacted by sealing down his communist contacts and regretfully expressing his preference for the Nazis: "I would rather be a lackey of some prestigious house than the servant of yokels like Molotov and Stalin."
-Troubled by the inaccuracies of his earlier predictions, Vinea was reading and reviewing "great" Trotsky's anti-Stalinist texts.
+As reported by unu's Miron Radu Paraschivescu, Vinea reacted by cutting off his communist contacts and regretfully expressing his preference for the Nazis: "I would rather be a lackey of some prestigious house than the servant of yokels like Molotov and Stalin."
+Troubled by the inaccuracies of his earlier predictions, Vinea was reading and reviewing as "great" Trotsky's anti-Stalinist texts.
 Later that year, the Nazi–Soviet dissolution of Greater Romania enraged Vinea and pushed him into open anti-Sovietism.
 That series of events also resulted in Carol's downfall and the inauguration of Iron Guard rule: a "National Legionary State", aligned with the Axis powers and having Ion Antonescu as Conducător.
-Guardist ascendancy signaled the end of Facla, forcefully shut down in September 1940.
+Guardist ascendancy signaled the end of Facla, forcibly shut down in September 1940.